 Life would never be the same

 I remember gradually becoming aware of whispering grownups all around me.
 I started to notice that they all started bringing me little gifts – sweets, toys, books and all manner of small gifts… something they hadn’t ever done before.
-These were always accompanied by a strange look in their faces that I’d never really noticed before.
-I understand now that it must have been concern, and likely confusion as well – after all, how is anyone meant to engage with a little girl who’s just lost her father and gained a new sister?
+These were always accompanied by a strange look on their faces that I’d never really noticed before.
+I understand now that it must have been a concern, and likely confusion as well – after all, how is anyone meant to engage with a little girl who’s just lost her father and gained a new sister?
 To me though, that look merely confirmed that I was different.
-Things had changed and that life would never be the same again.
+Things had changed and life would never be the same again.

 I became highly sensitised.
 Noticing even the smallest change of mood or expression, and always on guard to make sure that everything was ok.
 Looking out for any signs of danger that my world might again be rocked.
 This was amplified by the unconscious decision I’d made to be the protector.
 It was clear my mother was sad and tired.
 My father had always been the joker of the family, so I decided that’s what I would become.
 I also decided I’d share the load of looking after my baby sister.
 Every spare second of the day or night, I would go to her cot to confirm she was ok, and to reassure her I was here with her.
-She used to cry a lot (who wouldn’t having been born into such sadness!) and I would sing to her, stroke her head and count her little fingers and toes.
+She used to cry a lot (who wouldn’t have been born into such sadness!) and I would sing to her, stroke her head and count her little fingers and toes.

 I’m sure none of my family had the slightest idea that I’d be waking up two or three times in the night, just to creep into my mother’s room and check on the baby while she was sleeping!
 To me, it was an important job and something that simply had to be done.